PhD(IEE-RUB,Germany)

 https://orcid.org/0000-0002-2406-7213

-Social Policy and Social Inequalities, Anthropology of State and Development, Political Economy , Social Movement, Autonomy Movement, Governance, Indigenous Education, International social work, Indigenous/Tribal Studies, Tiprasa Studies, Northeast India, decolonizing ethnography and methhodologies
+Social Policy, Social Work and Social Inequalities, Anthropology of State and Development, Political Economy, Land and Governance, Indigenous Education, International social work, Tribal Social Work, Indigenous/Tribal Studies, Tiprasa Studies, Northeast India, decolonizing methhodologies

 Books